bhatarchanas/genomics_tools/README.md

 Give the full path of the file along with the file name.

 ###Output:
-Total CCS count
-Average CCS count
-Minimum CCS count
-Maximum CCS count
+Total CCS count, Average CCS count, Minimum CCS count, Maximum CCS count